Music

 Key Stage 2 Choirs

-We are delighted to announce the launch of two new KS2 choirs this year; a Boys Choir and a Girls Choir.
-Under the expert direction of Mr and Mrs Mellor from the renowned Rainbow Connection, out young singers have already begun rehearsing with great enthusiasm and dedication.
+We are delighted to announce that this year we launched two new KS2 choirs; a Boys Choir and a Girls Choir.
+Under the expert direction of Mr and Mrs Mellor from the renowned Rainbow Connection, our young singers have been rehearsing with great enthusiasm and dedication.
+We have also now completed auditions for the choir for the next academic year as our Year 6 pupils will be leaving us.

-We are thrilled to share that both choirs will be performing at The Dome on 8th December, showcasing their hard work and talent on a truly exciting stage.
-We look forward to celebrating this wonderful musical milestone with you
+We are thrilled to share that both choirs performed at The Dome on 8th December, showcasing their hard work and talent on a truly exciting stage.
+We were so excited to celebrate this wonderful musical milestone with them.
+They have also completed an end of year performance in school to showcase their talents and inspire the younger pupils

 Trust Choir and Ensemble

-We are proud to share that our school is part of the Trust Choir and Ensemble, bringing together talented pupils from all schools within the trust.
-These groups rehearse once a moth, offering our young musicians a unique opportunity to collaborate, refine their skills, and experience music-making on a larger scale.
+We are proud to share that our school is part of the Rose Learning Trust Choir and Ensemble, bringing together talented pupils from all schools within the trust.
+These groups rehearse once a month, offering our young musicians a unique opportunity to collaborate, refine their skills, and experience music-making on a larger scale.

 In recent years our Trust Choir has achieved remarkable success in reginal competitions and was even awarded the prestigious opportunity to perform at the Royal Albert Hall – a truly unforgettable milestone for our pupils

-Both the Trust Choir and Trust Ensemble will be showcasing their talents at various performances throughout the year, and we look forward to celebrating their continued musical achiements with our school community.
+Both the Trust Choir and Trust Ensemble have showcased their talents at various performances throughout the year such as Don Valley Music Festival, Music for Youth Festival and a final end of year performance for parents which was held at The Yorkshire Wildlife Park.
+We look forward to celebrating their continued musical achievements with our school community next year.

 Rocksteady

-We are excited to announce that Rocksteady music session have begun in school this year!
-Through this fantastic programme, children have the opportunity to learn a musical instrument while becoming part of their very own band.
-Each group- will choose a unique band name, develop their musical skills, and work together to rehearse and create their own sound.
+We are excited to announce that Rocksteady music sessions have now been running for a whole school year!
+Through this fantastic programme, children have had the opportunity to learn a musical instrument while becoming part of their very own band.
+Each group chose a unique band name, developed their musical skills, and worked together to rehearse and create their own sound.

-The children will be building towards their first live performance on 17th December, which will take place in school for parents to enjoy.
-This is a wonderful chance for them to showcase their progress, confidence and teamwork.
+The children worked towards their first live performance on 17th December, held their second performance on the 18th March and completed their third and final performance of the year on 1st July.
+All of these performances took place in school for parents to enjoy.
+This has been a wonderful chance for each band to showcase their progress, confidence and teamwork.

-We can’t wait to see what these new bands produce and celebrate their achievements!
+We can’t wait to see what these new bands produce next year as their skills progress and we continue to celebrate their achievements!

 Ukulele